davidjohnmaccallum/My-Work-Journal/README.md

-# Software development is an adolescent engineering discapline
+# Software development is an young engineering discapline

 15 November 2018